Braising Meats. Tips, Techniques and a Great Recipe

 3. Seared in hot oil on all sides until well caramelized to develop good color and flavor.

-4. Cooked in a VERY flavorful liquids, whether stock, wine or other.
+4. Cooked in a VERY flavorful liquid, whether stock, wine, or other.
 More about that later.

 5. Cooked VERY slowly (basically poached) over a long period of time (3 hours minimum) until the meat is falling off the bone tender, but not entirely “bleached” of all of its fat and natural beef flavor.

-If you follow these basic guidelines, it will result in ribs that are neither dry, stringy or chewy.
+If you follow these basic guidelines, it will result in ribs that are neither dry, stringy, nor chewy.

 Enjoy!